Skip to content

 Usage

 This section covers day-to-day interaction patterns for users who need to read, write, pin, and synchronize state.
-It focuses on the currently deployed general interface shape used by sync-services.
+It focuses on the currently deployed general interface shape.

-The general compose network exposes three primary web clients and one filesystem-oriented service: Explorer (/explorer/), Workbench (/workbench/), Gateway (/docs plus /api/v1/...), and File System (SMB).
+The general compose network exposes three primary web clients and one filesystem-oriented service: Explorer (/explorer/), Workbench (/workbench/), Gateway (/docs plus /api/v1/...), and File System (WebDAV at /webdav/).
 Together they cover the full operator/developer loop: inspect data, make changes, verify outcomes, mount journal state into ordinary file tools, and convert successful workflows into repeatable API calls.

 The Explorer is the state-navigation and content-management interface.
-It now has two explicit modes:
+It now has three explicit modes:

 • Ledger